MalikWhitten67/ReduxEngine/README.md

     * @property {HTMLElement} element - The UI element
     * @method on - Add an event listener to the UI element **/

     startText =  new UI(100, 100, 200, 50, startText, 'startui');
+// you can use external files using the new require function startText.require('./file')  // this replaces the html - you can get element id's by setting the id to the element in the file then calling the on function
   }

   updateCallback(entities){